delta4d/flappybird.rb/README.md

-Flappy bird clone with [gosu](https://www.libgosu.org/).
-It is a good way to practice ruby.
+Flappy bird clone with [gosu](https://www.libgosu.org/), which is a good way to practice ruby.

 run
 ---